telos-matter/Controlled_data_generator/README.md

 - Hands to type with on the keyboard
 - Some basic `python` knowledge
 - Knowledge on how to quit `Vim`
-- Knowledge about **all** the non-trivial zeros to the Riemann-Zeta function
+- Knowledge about **all** the non-trivial zeros of the Riemann-Zeta function
 - Latest `numpy` version